-Students also have access to three computer labs comprising 45 stations and 10 public access stations in the library, offering a variety of software options.
+Students have access to three computer labs comprising 45 stations and 12 public access stations in the library, offering a variety of software options.
 These facilities provide access to basic productivity applications, course-specific programs, as well as Internet e-mail and the World Wide Web.
 King's students have electronic access to academic libraries, databases, electronic journals, other Internet resources and a means of communication with scholars from around the world.
+All residence rooms are wired for internet access.